temporalio/documentation/docs/learning-paths/background-checks/temporal-application-design-and-implementation.md

 The steps within the business processes that we are mapping to Activities are the following:

-- Sending emails
+- Sending email
-- Calling third party APIs
+- Calling third-party APIs

 ## Why use Workflows for Searches instead of Activities?

-For this Learning Path application we are using Workflows for searches for a few reasons.
+For this Learning Path application, we use Workflows for Searches for a few reasons.

-1. Each search could be long running: In a real life scenario, we won't know how long a search might take to give us a result.
+1. Each Search could be long running: In a real-life scenario, we won't know how long a Search might take to give us a result.
-   Individual searches and Background Checks overall can often take hours or days to complete.
+   Individual Searches and Background Checks overall can often take hours or days to complete.
-   While Temporal supports long running Activities, an actual search is conducted by a third party system, and therefore Heartbeats are not very helpful here.
+   Although Temporal supports long running Activities, an actual Search is conducted by a third-party system, so Heartbeats are not very helpful here.
-   An Activity will be the one to make the call to the third party system, but we can just set a timeout and let the Workflow Execution be the long running process.
+   An Activity does make the call to the third-party system, but we can set a Timeout and let the Workflow Execution be the long running process.
-2. Division of responsibilities: In a real life scenario, you might have a team that is dedicated to a particular search.
+2. Division of responsibilities: In a real-life scenario, you might have a team that is dedicated to a particular Search.
    The Background Check team can manages their Workflow Definition, while the the Federal criminal search team manages its own Workflow Definition, for example, to create a sort of inter-team distributed system that can work together to accomplish goals.
    - Bug fixes
    - CI/CD